Beyond SEO vs GEO: How Nashville Businesses Should Actually Measure AI Traffic Impact

 If you’re a Nashville SaaS company and AI drives 12% of your qualified traffic—growing 40% quarter over quarter—yes, you need an AI visibility strategy.
 Call it GEO, call it AI optimization, call it whatever.
 The label doesn’t matter.
 The investment does.

-If you’re a Nashville roofing company and AI drives 0.3% of your traffic, flat for six months—don’t blow up your local SEO strategy chasing a new acronym.
+If you’re a Nashville roofing company and AI drives 0.3% of your traffic, flat for six months—don’t abandon your local SEO strategy chasing a new acronym.
 Your customers aren’t using AI to find roofers.
 They’re using Google, and they’re clicking the Map Pack.

 This is what Mueller meant by “be realistic and look at actual usage metrics.”